 For premium VPNs, the big difference between a VPN app and a VPN browser extension is in terms of features offered, but this does not necessarily have to do with the overall performance of the service.

 However, certain features such as the kill switch and obfuscation are only found in the native VPN applications.
-Since they add extra security and privacy and can also help you bypass online censorship, they can obviously make a difference.
+Since they add extra security and privacy and can also help you bypass online censorship, they can make a difference.

 Should I use a VPN app or a VPN browser extension?